spolanski/CoFEA/docs/_build/html/_sources/benchmarks/001-thick-plate/results.md

 A few conclusions can be derived from the presented study:

 1. It is possible to use open-source software and achieve correct solution.
-2. CalculiX and Code_Aster gave very similar response in tetrahedral meshes, the Elmer shines in hexahedral quadratic meshes.
+2. CalculiX and Code_Aster gave very similar response in tetrahedral meshes, the Elmer outperforms other solvers in linear tetrahedral and hexahedral quadratic meshes.
 3. Code_Aster and Elmer seem to give almost the same answers as it comes to tetrahedral meshes.
 4. For the thick plate model, the quadratic shape tetrahedral mesh gives a more accurate answer than the linear one.
 The very fine linear hexahedral mesh achieve more precise solution than coarse quadratic hexahedral mesh.